CinZane/Python-Fundamentals-for-Data-Analysts/README.md

 Note: Instacart is a real company that’s made their data available online.
 However, the contents of this project brief have been fabricated for the purpose of this Achievement.

-We have therefore cleaned and  wrangled Data based on all Exercises from the Previous Achievements which resultet in the Final Excel Report for Instacarts Stakeholders
+I have therefore cleaned and  wrangled Data based on all Exercises from the Previous Achievements which resultet in the Final Excel Report for Instacarts Stakeholders

 [A4_final_report_Stefan Rieß.xlsx](https://github.com/CinZane/Python-Fundamentals-for-Data-Analysts/files/8462282/A4_final_report_Stefan.Riess.xlsx)